micromata/awesome-javascript-learning/readme.md

 > An awesome list limited to the best JavaScript learning resources

-This list is about JavaScript – the language.
+This list is mainly about JavaScript – the language.
 Not about APIs, tooling, frameworks or other aspects of todays JavaScript ecosystem.

 *Please read the [contribution guidelines](.github/contributing.md) before contributing.*